The Proposals

 • Early years provision to facilitate growth for young people

-• A forest school to deepen children’s connection to nature and reap the benefits of engaging with nature
+• A forest school to deepen children’s connection to nature and reap the benefits of engaging with the outdoors

 • Farm shop stocking local produce and supporting local businesses